iamntz/carbon-chained-select/README.md

 ```

 Second argument, `fieldName`, is optional and used only for the config filter (i.e. for changing magic keywords).

-Speaking of, ajax calls are always sent as POST requests!

 ## Limitation
 At this moment, you can't have chained & ajax within fields fetched via ajax.